 * you could end up being one of those people who Google contacts and says your link strategy is dodgy and then you’ll have to contact people to remove your links and get some of them (like me) to be irked with you. lol

-Having said that, if you want to pursue a guest posting strategy find either high ranking blogs or try to get onto something like Huffington Post (yup, they’re still around).
-Those are considered authority sites and there’s no way you can get in trouble there… unless what you say isn’t true. lol Anyway, if you know how to write but might not be ready for HuffPo, there are sites like my buddy Ileane’s Basic Blog Tips, who likes helping new bloggers get noticed… as long as you’re writing about topics she talks about on her blog.
-You can always use search engines to find blogs that accept guest posts on your topic (if you see any sites recommending Top Finance Blog as one of those sites and you write on finance, it’s incorrect; trust me on this one).
+Having said that, if you want to pursue a guest posting strategy, find either high ranking blogs or try to get onto something like Huffington Post (yup, they’re still around).
+Those are considered authority sites and there’s no way you can get in trouble there… unless what you say isn’t true.
+If you know how to write but might not be ready for HuffPo, there are lots of other blogging sites or even places like Medium (I’m not a fan, but a lot of people use it).
+You can always use search engines to find blogs that accept guest posts on your topic.

-Third, think about hosting your own site instead of using WordPress.com, Blogger, etc. The reason is that free blog sites are somewhat restrictive if you have bigger plans for your blog.
-It’s hard to market products through them, as well as setting up PPC (pay per click)campaigns.
-If you’re either hoping to get consulting gigs and clients or entice advertisers you definitely need to be self hosted.
+Third, think about hosting your own site instead of using WordPress.com, Blogger, etc. The reason is that free blog sites are somewhat restrictive if you have bigger plans for your blog or business.
+It’s hard to market products through them, as well as setting up PPC (pay per click )campaigns.
+If you’re either hoping to get consulting gigs and clients or entice advertisers, you definitely need to be self hosted.
 Owning a blog that you’re paying for eliminates any potential hassles and totally protects your content.

-Fourth… and I hesitate to bring this one up since I stopped on one of my blogs, but you could allow guest posting.
+Fourth… I hesitate to bring this one up since I stopped on one of my blogs, but you could allow guest posting.
 I used to allow it on my finance blog, which I no longer have, and truthfully, at one point my blog was ranked really high because of guest posts.

 However, I’m an independent consultant, and once I started traveling more I found that the time to correct so many horribly written posts didn’t feel like a great use of my time.
 I might have been making around $500 a month via advertising but that wasn’t enough to get the bills paid.
 And when those letters started arriving asking me to remove links… oy (I think those days have passed)!

 If that doesn’t bother you then go for it.
 A better strategy is to every once in a while ask someone you trust to write a guest post for you if you’re comfortable with it.
 That way they look like more of an authority and your readers will like that.
-I’ve done that for many people, written something for them based on a request, but only people whom I’ve talked to at least a year online, or when someone’s in trouble.
+I’ve done that for many people over the years, written something for them based on a request, but only people whom I’ve talked to at least a year online, or when someone’s in trouble.
 At this point it’s been quite a few years since I’ve done it; I believe I’m pretty much out of that game now, but I’m sure you can find someone if that’s what you want to pursue.